GISSAL/ads-b/README.md

 *Summary*

-Creates a new output point feature class that removes waypoints outside a more restrictive buffer distance, kernel density rasters for waypoints occurring within ten user-defined AGL altitude bands, and output tables that summarize waypoint frequencies by both AGL and MSL altitude bands.
+Creates a new output point feature class that removes waypoints outside a more restrictive buffer distance, kernel density rasters (unit area = square kilometer) for waypoints occurring within ten user-defined AGL altitude bands, and output tables that summarize waypoint frequencies by both AGL and MSL altitude bands.

 *Dependencies*